Impossible Mission: Development

 The first element of the game to be created was the player character's animations, which designer Dennis Caswell lifted from a library book about athletics.
 Caswell recalled, "I animated the somersault before I had any clear idea how it would be used.
 I included it because the animations were there for the taking ..."
 Caswell cites Rogue as his inspiration for the randomised room layouts, and the electronic game Simon as his inspiration for the musical checkerboard puzzles.
 The hovering balls were inspired by the Rover "security guard" from the Prisoner TV series.

 The Commodore 64 version features early use of digitized speech: "Another visitor.
-Stay a while... stay forever!" and "Destroy him, my robots!"
+Stay a while... stay forever!", "Destroy him, my robots!", and a lengthy scream - later also heard in Beach Head II: The Dictator Strikes Back - when the player falls down a shaft.
 The digitized speech was provided by the company Electronic Speech Systems, who drastically raised their prices after Impossible Mission became a successful test case.
 Epyx did not deal with ESS again as a result.
 Caswell recounted:

 The game's title was one of the last elements to be finished.
 According to Caswell, "The choice of a name was delayed as long as possible, and Impossible Mission was more resorted to than chosen.
 It was, at least, somewhat descriptive, and the obvious allusion to Mission: Impossible was expedient, to the extent that both the game and the TV show involved high-tech intrigue."